Grieving mother of brothers killed in Christchurch police chase is in 'severe shock'

-The three teenagers killed after the fleeing car they were driving in Christchurch exploded overnight are Glen Mcallister, Craig Mcallister and Brooklyn Taylor.
+The teenagers killed after the car they were driving exploded in Christchurch were Glen Mcallister, Craig Mcallister and Brooklyn Taylor.

 Glen and Craig, aged 16 and 13 respectively, were brothers.